Bobby Noble (footballer, born 1949)

-Robert Noble (25 May 1949 – 15 May 2005), born in Gosforth, Newcastle upon Tyne, was an English professional footballer.
+Robert Noble (25 May 1949 – 15 May 2005) was an English professional footballer.
 He started his career as a central defender for Newcastle United (although he made no senior appearances), going on loan to Barrow before moving on to Bury, then returned to Barrow on a permanent deal.
 This was followed by moves to Colchester United, Southport and Darlington.
 Noble then moved to Australia, playing for Western Suburbs in New South Wales and Inter Monaro.